NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 # **Getting started**

+!> **Warning:** First of all, make sure to disable the built-in support for AdMob ads in UE, since they are not compatible with this plugin

 * Create an AdMob account at https://admob.google.com/home (skip this step if you already have a valid AdMob account)
 * Create an app on your AdMob dashboard and save the App ID